An IP you can transfer between servers

 You need to make copies of your projects and configuration files from server A to B. Then...

-... you change the routing of IP fail-over Z from the server A to the server B. Information about your projects, configuration files that are assigned to your IP fail-over will work on server B. It doesn't require any change in configuration (DNS, APACHE, SMTP, POP3, MySQL ...).
+... you can change the routing of IP Failover Z from server A to server B. Information about your projects, configuration files are assigned to your IP Failover on server B. It doesn't require any change in configuration (DNS, APACHE, SMTP, POP3, MySQL ...).

-2) Functioning of the main server and the backup server
+2) Functioning as the main server and the backup server

-you have two servers A and B, the A server is your main server, the B server is your backup server.
+you have two servers A and B, the server A is your main server, server B is your backup server.

-Your projects are configured on IP fail-over Z, routed to the A server.
-You make regular copies of your projects between the servers.
+Your projects are configured on IP Failover Z, routed to server A. You can perform regular copies of your projects between the servers.

-You change the routing of IP fail-over from server A to B when the A server is down.
-All your services work on the B server.
-You have time to repair your A server.
+You can change the routing of IP Failover from server A to B when server A is down.
+All your services will work on server B. You will have time to repair your A server.